microsoft/ai-py-param-validation/README.md

 # Project
+Validating function/method inputs can prevent many problems down the road once software has been released.
+This quick and somewhat painless process can be achieved either through several lines of validation code in each method or can be managed in Python by decorating a function with the ParameterValidator utility.

-Parameter validation utility for Python methods whether they are standalone or in a class.
+This ParameterValidator utility is designed for Python methods whether they are standalone or in a class.

-Install: pip install .
+Install: `pip install .`

-Test: pytest tests
+Test: `pytest tests`

-See src/Readme.md for more details.
+See [src/Readme.md](./src/Readme.md) for more details.

-See test_class.py for using the utility with a class.
+See `test_class.py` for using the utility with a class.
-See test_standalone for using with standalone methods.
+See `test_standalone` for using with standalone methods.

 ## Contributing